yavorsky/unbuilt.app/apps/cli/README.md

 unbuilt status abc123-def456-ghi789
 ```

+## User Session Workflow

+When using the `--session` option, the CLI implements the following workflow:

+1. Creates a temporary copy of the user's Chrome profile data directory
+2. Removes any lock files from the temporary copy
+3. Launches a browser context using this temporary profile copy
+4. Performs the website analysis with all the user's existing cookies, login sessions, and authentication tokens
+5. Automatically cleans up the temporary profile directory when the browser context closes

+This approach allows for secure and efficient analysis of authenticated websites **without**:
+- Modifying the user's original Chrome profile
+- Requiring users to manually log in during analysis
+- Storing sensitive credentials in the CLI tool

+The session option is particularly useful for analyzing:
+- Authenticated web applications
+- Sites with login-only content
+- Applications that behave differently for logged-in users

 ## Output Format

 By default, Unbuilt displays the analysis results in a human-readable format, showing the detected technologies grouped by category.